AliShahin/AliShahin.github.io/_pages/about.md

 ## Product
 I have joined Brave to leverage my research in creating products that prioritize user privacy, and contribute towards enhancing the privacy and security of millions of users worldwide.

-Stay tuned for exciting developments!
+I am thrilled to announce the launch of my first-ever privacy-preserving product, [Nebula](https://brave.com/blog/nebula/)—a practical system for differentially private histogram estimation of data distributed among users!

+Nebula puts user first in product analytics:
+1. Formal Differential Privacy Protection
+2. Auditability, Verifiability, and Transparency
+3. Efficiency with Minimal Impact

 ## Recent Students